Climate strategy and targets

 Current research studies like the reports of the IPCC (Intergovernmental Panel on Climate Change) are increasing the awareness in politics and society for the necessity to act fast and ambitious.

 thyssenkrupp aims to become climate neutral by 2050 and sets ambitious targets for 2030

 Since many years we systematically drive the energy and climate efficiency of our production and together with our customers, we develop efficient solutions to reduce greenhouse gas emissions.
 Our climate action efforts are also acknowledged externally on a regular basis.
-For the fourth year in a row, thyssenkrupp was awarded with the CDP A-List in 2020.
+For the fifth year in a row, thyssenkrupp was awarded with the CDP A-List in 2020.
 We have thus once again been recognized as one of the world's leading companies in climate protection.